LevelUpMarketers/tta-management-plugin/docs/CartFlow.md

     - Timers calculate remaining time from the expiration timestamp so they stay accurate when the tab is hidden.
     - Timers restart after any AJAX update or when the page regains focus.
    - Quantities and discount codes are updated via the `tta_update_cart` AJAX endpoint.
 This calls `TTA_Cart::update_quantity()` and stores applied codes in the session.
+   - When all tickets for an event are removed, any related discount codes are automatically cleared from the session.

 3. **Checkout**
    - The **Checkout Page** template performs checkout when the form is submitted (`tta_do_checkout`).